bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/bigcommerce-for-wordpress-cron.md

 WordPress has its own cron system for scheduling tasks such as checking for updates, scheduling a post for publication, and deleting comments from the trash.
 All cron jobs are handled by WP-Cron.

 The logic has the name WP-Cron, but it's not a real server cron job.
 The difference is:
 - Server cron runs automatically and is fired by server processes.
-There's no need for an external source for events firing
+There's no need for an external source for events firing.
 - WP-Cron only runs when someone is on the site

 <p>Here's an example:</p>